-The '90s Halloween Movie 'Practical Magic' Is Still The Ultimate Holiday Flick — And The Reason Why Has Nothing To Do With Magic
+The Reason 'Practical Magic' Is Still The Ultimate Halloween Movie Has Nothing To Do With Magic

 There are plenty of reasons that Practical Magic endures as a Halloween classic.
 The '90s movie takes place in an idyllic New England mansion with a perfect farmhouse kitchen; numerous scenes are set in October with a black kitten climbing through every frame; the cast includes the brilliant pairing of Sandra Bullock and Nicole Kidman as sisters and Stockard Channing as a wise auntie witch; there are not one, but two, opportunities to watch Bullock fall in love with a handsome stranger; and of course, there's the iconic midnight margarita dance party to "Coconut" by Harry Nilsson.
 But the coziness we get from all these elements, a sensation that somehow feels exactly like drinking a cup of tea under a blanket with a gentle rain falling outside, is something we can get from many a '90s Halloween movie.
 What makes Practical Magic stand out is that for all its romantic twists and sweeping moments, it's really a story about womanhood and sisterhood being their own form of superpowers.